Denver man who threatened U.S. Rep. Neguse sentenced to jail

 On Nov.
 13, Kennedy took a plea deal in which he pleaded guilty to retaliation against an elected official, a Class 6 felony, and a biased motivated crime that placed the victim in fear.
 The charge of repeated and threatening stalking was dismissed.

-During his sentencing hearing Friday morning, Boulder District Judge Lindsey Bea said she couldn't think of a worse thing at this time in the U.S. for someone to do.
+During his sentencing hearing Friday morning, Boulder District Judge Dea Lindsey said she couldn't think of a worse thing at this time in the U.S. for someone to do.

 Neguse's office did not immediately respond to requests for comment.